 Plant 3-4 per 10-12" pot for single specimen plantings in pots, hanging baskets, and urns.
 In window boxes, plant at the front edge about 8”-10” apart.
 In mixed plantings, plant in open spots along the front and sides.
 In addition to spilling over the edge, Trailing Coleus will also weave themselves in and around the other plants for a charming effect.
 All Trailing coleus have small leaves ranging from 3/4 inch to 1 1/2 inches long.

 Plant 3-4 per pot for single specimen plantings in pots, hanging baskets, and urns.
 In mixed plantings, plant in open spots along the front and sides.

 Tall Upright Coleus:

 Plant 3 of one variety per 10”-12” pot for a high-impact display, or mix and match in your planters or landscape for stunning combinations.
-We have listed some of the most dramatic coleus here:
+Please refer to the individual variety descriptions for more information.

 The following coleus are not only tall in stature but have the biggest leaves of all the Coleus we offer: